British Sign Language: Communication support workers

+BSL apps

+There are currently two well-established BSL language learning apps and web platforms: Bright BSL and Lingvano.

-Let Sign Shine
+Let Sign Shine !

-Let Sign Shine is a campaign started by Norfolk teenager Jade Chapman to raise the awareness of British Sign Language (BSL) and attract signatures for a petition for BSL to be taught in schools.
-The campaign's petition to the Parliament of the United Kingdom has attracted support from over four thousand people.
+Let Sign Shine is a campaign started by Norfolk teenager Jade Chapman to raise the awareness of BSL and attract signatures for a petition for BSL to be taught in schools.
+The campaign's petition to the Parliament of the United Kingdom attracted support from over four thousand people.

 Chapman was nominated for the Bernard Matthews Youth Award 2014 for her work and devotion to raising awareness of the importance of sign language.
 Chapman won the education award category and was presented with an award by Olympic swimmer Rebecca Adlington.

 Chapman was also awarded an Outstanding Achievement Award from the Radio Norwich 99.9 Local Hero Awards on 7 October 2015.
 The award ceremony featured a performance by Alesha Dixon.

 Having been donated £1,000 from the Bernard Matthews Youth Award, Let Sign Shine used this to start a British Sign Language course at Dereham Neatherd High School.